Report card: Bob Condotta grades the Seahawks’ Week 6 loss to the Steelers

 Seattle’s interior line was particularly god job early on Pittsburgh’s run, holding the Steelers to just four yards on four carries in the first half.

 Seattle had only one sack — a team sack on the Ben Roethlisberger fumble in the fourth quarter.
 But the Steelers also mostly settled for short, quick passes.
+Still, Seattle has to start getting more pressure as Seattle also had just one quarterback hit.

-A few things of note — Benson Mayowa was no match in coverage on Najee Harris on a 5-yard TD pass for the Steelers’ first score.
+A few things of note — Benson Mayowa was no match in coverage on Harris on a 5-yard TD pass for the Steelers’ first score.
 But Mayowa was in coverage because the Seahawks had Jamal Adams blitzing.
-And an offsides on Alton Robinson gave the Steelers a first down on third-and-3.
+And an offsides on Alton Robinson gave the Steelers a first down on a third-and-three.

 On the positive, Robert Nkemdiche tipped a pass at the 5-yard line that the Seahawks unfortunately could not catch for an interception.
 The Steelers scored on the next play.